DZBB-AM

-DZBB (pronounced DZ-double-B; 594 AM) Super Radyo is a radio station owned and operated by GMA Network Inc. It serves as the flagship station of the Super Radyo network and one of the assets of GMA Radio and GMA Integrated News.
-The station's studio is located at the 3rd floor of GMA Network Studio Annex, GMA Network Drive corner Samar Street, Diliman, Quezon City, while its transmitter is located along Camia St., Brgy.
-Panghulo, Obando, Bulacan.
+DZBB (pronounced DZ-double-B; 594 AM) Super Radyo is a radio station owned and operated by GMA Network Inc. It serves as the flagship station of the Super Radyo network and one of the assets of GMA Radio and GMA News.
+The station's studio is located at the 3rd floor of GMA Network Studio Annex, GMA Network Drive corner Samar Avenue, Diliman, Quezon City, while its transmitter is located along Camia Street, Barangay Panghulo, Obando, Bulacan.